pawarjay1/Bus-managment-system/README.md

 # Bus-managment-system

-The project is currently under development.
 The main idea of the project is for management of the School/College Bus details and tracking location of the Bus.
 This project is based on php/mysql.

 Some SNAPSHOTS